kangyu-california/PersistentWindows/Help.md

 ### Other features
 * Replace the default app icon with your customized one
-  * Rename your .ico (or .png) file as `pwIcon.ico` (or `pwIcon.png`) and copy it to `C:/Users/<YOUR_ID>/AppData/Local/PersistentWindows/`, or copy it to the directory where you are invoking PersistentWindows from using the `-redirect_appdata` command argument.
+  * Rename your .ico (or .png) file as `pwIcon.ico` (or `pwIcon.png`) and copy it to PW program folder or alternatively to `C:/Users/<YOUR_ID>/AppData/Local/PersistentWindows/`.
-  * Copy another icon file to `pwIconBusy.ico` in the same directory.
+  * Copy another icon file to the same directory and rename it to `pwIconBusy.*`.
 This icon is displayed when PersistentWindows is busy restoring windows.